 When she is not revelling in the joy of first drafts, or trying to avoid second ones, Tara works as a Pediatric Speech Language Pathologist and spends time with her family of two small people, one big one, and one medium-sized dog in Toronto.

 I’m here because I love to write; because I know the bliss of getting lost in my own words, deep in my notebook.
-I know that anyone considering becoming a Story Is a State of Mind student also knows that bliss, they just might need some help to find it.
+I know that anyone considering becoming a Story Is a State of Mind student also knows that bliss, but they just might need some help to find it.
 I look forward to the opportunity to help other emerging writers develop a consistent writing practice, while challenging them to trust themselves and their stories—and helping them remember, or discover, what they love about writing.

 Sharing work can be intimidating., When I was a Story Intensive student, my group offered me a supportive and thoughtful environment in which to develop my writing.
 Offering other writers a similar environment is a goal for me—I want to help them be courageous, be elated.